team-eats/team-eats/documentation/notesForRuss.md

 current events and special message section with ability to edit.

-         The huge question of scope that I have are the verification of business owners.
+huge question of scope that I have are the verification of business owners.
 One of the Biggest concerns I have is how to ensure people claiming business are business owner.
 If there is no way to verify, is there a way to have business profile pages?